barcodex/temple/Readme.md

 So, if you don't like the idea of fat controllers and dumb templates, look elsewhere.
 Actually, there is Twig which is very nice, try that.

-However, if you are still here, here are the reasons why you would like the idea of dumb templates:
+However, if you are still on this page, here are the reasons why you would like the idea of dumb templates:

 - You can use the same templates with different backends.
 - HTML designers don't need to know about control flow syntax.
 They still need to train themselves to have a blind eye on {{}} tags